BettercareHealth/bettercare/nc/nc-7A.md

 ---
 title: 7A.
-Skills workshop: Temperature control and hypothermia
+Skills workshop on Temperature control and hypothermia
 layout: chapter
 ---